 Variables in Webflow: Everything you need to know

-If you’ve ever had to manually change values like background-colorbackground-colour
+If you’ve ever had to manually change values like background-color

 or border-radius

-In this blog, we’ll cover everything you need to know about variables, going from creating your first variable to applying them to elements, and organizing them effectively.
-We'll cover practical use cases, best practices, and advanced techniques that you can apply to your projects right away.
+In this blog, we’ll cover everything you need to know about Webflow variables in 2025, from creating your first variable to managing them in groups, applying modes, and using advanced functions.
+We’ll also share best practices and examples so you can confidently integrate variables into your workflow.

-By the end of this blog, you’ll be able to use variables as fluently as you use classes.
+By the end of this guide, you’ll be able to use variables as fluently as classes, but with the added speed, consistency, and flexibility that modern Webflow projects demand.

 Understanding variables in Webflow